Time to detox

 If you’re thinking about stopping drinking, it’s important to know that alcohol withdrawal can be dangerous without medical support.

-Most people are safer detoxing under the care of a GP or specialist alcohol service, where symptoms can be monitored and treated quickly if they worsen.
+Most people are safer detoxing under the care of a GP or specialist detoxing alcohol service, where symptoms can be monitored and treated quickly if they worsen.

 This article examines the medical realities of alcohol detox at home, explains why withdrawal symptoms can become severe or even fatal without proper monitoring, and outlines safer alternatives that provide necessary medical supervision during the detox process.